YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A hidden scar is still a scar.

-A procedure that is easier to hide in the short term is not necessarily the better operation in the long term.
+A procedure that is easier to hide in the short term is not necessarily the better operation over the long term.
 I recommend choosing the harvesting method that aligns with the medical and aesthetic plan, rather than one that creates a more comfortable social story for the first month.

 This is another area where patients can be misled by oversimplified claims.
 Some people present FUT as though it always produces superior grafts, or as though the grafts are automatically safer because they are dissected from a strip under magnification.